NEW BUILDINGS AND ADDITIONS (PART 9)

 3. Architectural drawings including:

-a) Sealed, signed and dated by an Architect.
-For A3 and F occupancies - Architect or Professional Engineer are permitted
+a) Depending on the complexity of the project: Sealed, signed and dated by an Architect.
+For F occupancies - Architect or Professional Engineer are permitted

 b) Building design summary